A PLACE TO LIVE, WORK AND PLAY

 The residence is near several subway lines, bus routes and the PATH train, giving our residents easy access to the entire city.
 A short walk can also get you to some popular areas, including the Meatpacking District, SoHo and Chelsea.
 These neighborhoods offer a wide variety of shops and restaurants, opportunities for celebrity sightings and spots for fun nights out with friends.

-The safety of The Markle’s residents is our first priority, which is why we provide 24 hour security in the building, in addition to amenities such as two furnished meals per day, private bathrooms, laundry facilities, an exercise room, wireless internet, a lounge featuring a large screen television, a study room and a garden terrace with striking views of the Manhattan skyline.
+The safety of The Markle’s residents is our first priority, which is why we provide 24 hour security in the building, in addition to amenities such as two furnished meals per day, private bathrooms, laundry facilities, an exercise room, wireless internet, a study room and a garden terrace with striking views of the Manhattan skyline.

 The idea for The Markle began in the 1920s as just a dream for Evangeline Booth, then-commander of The Salvation Army.
 She believed women moving to New York City needed a safe, comfortable home amidst the chaos of the city.
 Unfortunately, as Booth shared with philanthropist John Markle, the funds to make this dream a reality were simply not available.